Skip to main content

-The University of Georgia’s new Master of Fine Arts in Film, Television and Digital Media produces highly trained filmmakers ready to give voice to stories that matter in today’s competitive global marketplace.
+The University of Georgia’s new Master of Fine Arts in Film, Television and Digital Media produces holistic, entrepreneurial filmmakers ready to give voice to stories that matter in today’s competitive global marketplace.

-The Department of Theatre and Film Studies in Franklin College is a crucial partner in the success of the MFA Film Program.
-In addition to the classes taken in Grady College, students will also learn from industry veterans and awarded faculty members in the areas of acting for the camera, set design, and costume design.
-Through this educational joint venture, students head into their second year with a well-rounded education of what happens on camera, behind the camera, and all that happens long before a camera gets involved.
+The Department of Theatre and Film Studies in Franklin College is home to industry veterans and awarded faculty members in the areas of acting for the camera, set design, and costume design.
+Through this unique educational joint venture, students head into their second year with a holisitic education of what happens on camera, behind the camera, and all that happens long before and after a camera gets involved.

-In addition to the facilities and equipment located at Grady College, our program will teach its first-year production courses at our dedicated 14,000 square foot production hub at Athena Studios, located just a short 8-minute drive from campus.
+In addition to the facilities and equipment located at Grady College and Franklin College, our program will teach its production courses at our dedicated 14,000 square foot complex Studio Production Learning Center at Athena Studios, located just 8-minutes from campus.

 Faculty